biomed-AI/SCHAP/README.md

 ```

 ## Usage
-Due to the upload size limits for website, you can utilize our code in your local environment.
+Due to the upload size limits for website, you can also utilize our code in your local environment.

 - scRNA-generic
 The workflow includes Seurat, Harmony, SingleR, and CellChat.
 We Seurat and Harmony were utilized for data integration and clustering, SingleR for cell annotation, and CellChat for calculating cell communication.